yearn/yearn-exporter-api/README.md

 }
 ```
 ### `/partners/{query}`
-returns b2b fee-sharing partners info
+returns b2b fee-sharing partners' info

 #### `/partners/total`
-returns the total fees to be paid out to-date, measured in USD value from all chains:
+returns the total fees to be paid out to date, measured in USD value from all chains:
 ```
 $ curl localhost:5000/partners/total
 {